 Focusing on two particular platforms, we’ll look at how to set up an Azure DevOps to GitHub Integration in order to help your teams work in harmony.

 We’ll discuss the potential problems when teams use different software and show how the right integration solution can address them.
 With these platforms integrated correctly, your teams can work in tandem to achieve your business goals faster.

 Note: In this tutorial, we will be using a software integration tool called Exalate to set up the integration.
 You will learn more about this throughout this guide.

 - Why Integrate Azure DevOps and GitHub

-- How to Choose the Right Technology for Setting Up Your Integration
+- How to Choose the Right Solution for Setting Up Your Integration

 - How To Set Up an Azure DevOps GitHub Integration (a Step-by-Step Process)